 Communicate more, not less

 It’s easy to keep in touch with your coworkers when they’re just in the next room, or a couple of desks away.
 You can just walk over when someone has a question, and if you want to grab a group to brainstorm or collaborate on a sticky situation or a problem, it’s just a matter of finding an open space and getting it done.
-But when each person is in their own home, it’s no longer as simple.
+But when each person is in their own home, or when some are in the office and some aren’t, it’s no longer as simple.

 This, of course, can’t mean you simply throw up your hands and isolate yourself professionally.
 In fact, it means something quite the opposite.
 Remote work makes collaboration and teamwork more important than ever before, not less.
 It’s just a little more difficult.

 Thankfully, we live in the future now, which means that technology can help us find the answers to some of these issues.
-Utilities like Zoom and GoToMeeting provide the ability to schedule and hold meetings of groups both small and large no matter where the individual participants are, and messaging clients like Slack and Gchat allow you to keep in touch with your team members between scheduled meetings for short chats and questions that don’t require face-to-face contact.
+Over the past year we’ve all gotten used to using tools like Zoom and GoToMeeting to schedule and hold meetings of groups both small and large no matter where the individual participants are, many have fallen in love with messaging clients like Slack and Gchat for short chats and questions that don’t require face-to-face contact.
+And now that some businesses are starting to reopen, it’s not a bad idea to have some kind of way to track who’s going to be in the office and who’s going to be working from home on a day—that way, you don’t waste ten minutes trying to find someone who isn’t going to be at their desk again until Thursday.

 Mimic normal office socialization (as best you can)